USAfrica: Prof. Obiozor fought for the Igbo cause to the end. By Godswill Ihetu

 Special to USAfrica magazine (Houston) and USAfricaonline.com, first Africa-owned, US-based newspaper published on the Internet

 Among those present were members of Ndigbo Lagos Elders Council including General Ike Nwachukwu, Chief Ekesi, Dr. Walter Ofonagoro and Mazi Sam Ohuabunwa, who said a most moving and solemn opening prayer.
-Retired Gen. Nwachukwu and Dr. Ofonagoro spoke, and did so from their hearts.
+Retired Gen. Nwachukwu and Dr. Ofonagoro spoke about George, and did so from their hearts.

 The highlight for me was the speech by Chief Ayo Adebanjo who expressed surprise that Ndigbo and the South East are not going all out in support of the presidential aspiration of one of their own, not even with their money, when in fact, for the sake of fairness and equity, it is their turn.